EnableX/Video-Audio-Calling-Using-CallKit/README.md

  ### 3.1 iOS Toolkit

  This Sample Application uses EnableX iOS Toolkit to communicate with EnableX Servers to initiate and manage Real-Time Communications.
-Please update your Application with latest version of EnableX Android Toolkit as and when a new release is available.
+Please update your Application with latest version of EnableX IOS Toolkit as and when a new release is available.

  * Documentation: https://www.enablex.io/developer/video-api/client-api/ios-toolkit/
  * Download: https://www.enablex.io/developer/video-api/client-api/ios-toolkit/